William J. Brennan High School: Band

-The Brennan Bear Band is under the direction of Thomas Kober with assistant directors Mark Wolocki and Tim Briones.
+The Brennan Bear Band is under the direction of Chad Taylor with assistant director Matthew Narveis.
 The Bear Band has consistently received 1's at UIL marching contest since the opening of the school in 2010.

+2012-2013 - The band placed first in several competitions and contests with their show, "The Fire Within."
+Among these were first place in Class 4A Northside ISD Marching Contest and first place in the USBands New Braunfel Showcase.
+At the Northside ISD Marching Contest, the percussion received the highest score of all the bands for "Percussion Captions."
+At the USBands New Braunfel Showcase, Brennan received first place for the categories of "Percussion, Visual, and Music".

 2013-2014 - The band became the first 4A marching band in the Northside Independent School District to advance to the UIL state competition level.
 In the State of Texas (4A), the band placed 19th for their show, "Turning Points".

 2014-2015 - The band competed in the 6A level with their show, "Mood Rings".
 The band received a first division in the UIL Region marching competition, advancing them to Area Prelims at Dub Faris Stadium in San Antonio.
 They performed first in Class 6A of the Area Marching Competition, where they fell short of a spot to Area Finals, placing 13th out of 20 bands competing for one of the ten Finals' spots.

 2015-2016 - The band competed in the 6A division with their show, "Intergalactic".
 They received sweepstakes at the UIL Region Competition.